geopanag/Color-Identification-BCI/Readme.txt

 3. Start a recording for time equal to the trial time of the experiment.
 4. Choose a random color and show respective picture.
 5. Record eeg activity to matrix with size=TrialTime*SampleFrequency X No. Channel.
-6. Run signal processing and feature extraction to derive the vector of features.
+6. Run the same signal processing and feature extraction as in Preprocess.m to derive the vector of features.
-7. Classify that vector using the model from 2.
+7. Classify that vector using the model from 2, using Predict.m.
-8. Show the classification outcome with a pretty message.
+8. Show the classification outcome with an enthousiastic message.

 **Libraries to connect with Epoc+ are not included.